 Let’s take a line chart, for instance, which often displays the time as the x-axis and a variable, let’s say sales, as the y-axis.
 If you want to add an additional dimension, like sales by product, you can create multiple series representing a different product.
 In this case, each line on the chart would have a unique color or pattern to help the viewer distinguish between products easily.

 Another approach to add dimensions is by using encodings.
 Let’s say you want to display sales in various product categories in addition to the region.
 You can encode product categories by using different shapes or colors for the data points.
 Each color, such as red, green, or blue, represents a specific product.
 This way, viewers can see both regional sales trends and the distribution across product categories.

-However, adding too many dimensions can make a chart overly complex and challenging to comprehend.
+Adding too many dimensions can make a chart overly complex and challenging to comprehend.
 To avoid this, consider using multiple charts or interactive visuals.
 For instance, you could create small multiple charts that display individual line charts for each region, with the additional dimension represented through color or shape.
-Alternatively, you could create an interactive chart allowing the user to select a region or product category, revealing the relevant data.
+Alternatively, you could create an interactive chart allowing users to select a region or product category, revealing the relevant data.

-Let’s discuss some examples of designing visual information and how to effectively convey multidimensional data:
+Let’s discuss some examples of designing visual information and how to convey multidimensional data effectively: